 Additional resources for individuals and families experiencing homelessness can be found by following this link.

-In order to complete a Smart Path Assessment, please visit or contact one of the Access Points listed below.
+In order to complete a Smart Path Assessment, please visit or contact one of the Public Access Points below or contact a Roaming Assessor.
 If you need transportation assistance, please contact 5-1-1, or utilize the links to Santa Cruz Metro and Cruz511.